sveltevietnam/sveltevietnam.dev/docs/PROJECT_REFERENCES.md

 > **To become the inclusive and centralized information hub for the Svelte community in Vietnam.**

-"Inclusive" means we should try to not be biased towards any specific ethnicity or genders and to welcome people with all background and skill levels.
+"Inclusive" means we should try to not be biased towards any specific ethnicity or gender and to welcome people with all background and skill levels.

 ## Target Audience